Andrejs1979/games-neltify/src/pages/industry/hospitality.md

 ---
 templateKey: industry-page
-title: Hospitality
+title: Mark - the ideal influencer marketing solution for the hospitality industry
-image: /img/example.jpg
+image: /img/beach-selfie.jpeg
-heading: Mark is your new and unique income stream
+heading: Promote your hotel with your guests selfies
+subheading: >-
+  A small hotel owner a Panama tropical island once got an idea: why my guests take selfies and I am not profiting?
 description: >-
   Provide your customers with incredible value with almost zero-effort.
 Get generous commissions.
-subheading: Let them promote your brand on Instagram.
 blurbs:
-  - image: /img/example.jpg
+  - text: >
+      Place your logo and marketing message on thousands of selfies posted by real people.
     title: Promote your brand and key offers
-    text: >
-     Place your logo and marketing message on thousands of selfies posted by real people.
-  - image: /img/example.jpg
+    image: /img/pool-selfie.jpeg
-    title: Increase store traffic and customer loyalty
-    text: >
+  - text: >
       Draw more people to your outlets.
 Increase loyalty of existing customers and get the new ones.
+    title: Increase store traffic and customer loyalty
-  - image: /img/example.jpg
+    image: /img/example.jpg
+  - text: >
+      Place your dflogo and marketing message on thousands of selfies posted by real people.
     title: Amplify your social media footprint
-    text: >
-      Place your dflogo and marketing message on thousands of selfies posted by real people.
+    image: /img/example.jpg
 sections:
-  - title: Connect with your customers at scale
-    text: Mark is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
+  - color: white
     image: /img/example.jpg
-    color: white
     side: left
+    text: >-
+      Mark is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
+    title: Connect with your customers at scale
 final:
-    image:
-      alt: A close-up of a paper filter filled with ground coffee
+  Image:
+    alt: Poolside selfie
-      image: /img/coffee.png
+    image: /img/pool-selfie.jpeg
-    title: Join the marketing revolution
   text: >-
     Mark is a revolutionary way to promote your brand on Instagram and other social media platforms.
+  title: Join the marketing revolution
 ---